eriksjolund/podman-socket-activation/blog.md

 --------------------------------

 Network services that are facing the public internet are exposed to the risk of being attacked.
 There are different ways of how we could better protect them.
-For instance, using strong passwords and keeping the system up to date with latest security updates, will reduce the risk of an intrusion.
+For instance, using strong passwords and keeping the systems up to date with latest security updates, will reduce the risk of an intrusion.

 Another advice is trying to minimize the damages caused by a compromised network daemon.
 SELinux provides such protection.
 An SELinux restricted system has rules set up that confines network daemons, so that they are only allowed to do only what they normally do.